Club Foot (song)

-The song was used in the soundtrack of Tony Hawk's Project 8, FIFA 13 and pre-match in FIFA 14.
-Additionally, it was used in the intro video of PES 5.
+"Club Foot" is a song by English indie rock band Kasabian, featured on their 2004 debut album, Kasabian.
+It was released on 10 May 2004 in the UK.

 In October 2011, NME placed it at number 108 on its list "150 Best Tracks of the Past 15 Years".
 The song was used in the 2012 video game Alan Wake's American Nightmare.

 Background

 Bassist Chris Edwards said, "It's about love and life.
 At the time [in 2002] [sic], the war in Iraq had just kicked off and the lyrics aren't about pushing you in one way or another, but just about what was going on at the time, what you'd read in the paper about soldiers being petrol bombed."

 Guitarist Serge Pizzorno said the song is about "revenge and having it out."

 Composition

 Serge Pizzorno said, "We were watching a Beach Boys documentary and saw they had a great kind of approach to making 'Good Vibrations.'
 We wanted to approach 'Club Foot' the same way, to mess with the landscape and give the listener something to hold on to."

 MTV.com described the song as "a quilt of relentless beats, hissing electronic noises, a buzzing guitar riff and Meighan's breathless, menacing vocals."
 The Morning Call said it "piles layers and layers of synths atop tight guitar work before coming to a fluttering, flutey end."